 Don't assume universities will continue to make unconditional offers in this way, or that because you have high predicted grades you will receive an unconditional offer.
 The criteria used by universities are not clear and may change.

 Speak to university admissions officers, careers advisers, friends, family and teachers.
 They may be able to provide a different perspective on the issue.

 Deciding what to do with an unconditional offer is tricky, but let's face it – it's a nice problem to have!
 Most applicants won't be lucky enough to receive such an offer, and others may not receive any offers at all, so stay positive and remind yourself how well you've done to find yourself here!

 If you hold an unconditional offer, you may be able to use UCAS Adjustment (from A Level Results Day) to look at available places at a different university.
 Some students use their unconditional offers strategically as a safety net, and shop around for different opportunities after receiving their results.

-If you do change your mind come Results Day and want to attend somewhere different, make sure that your decisions are measured and rational.
+If you do change your mind come Results Day, and want to attend somewhere different, make sure your decisions are measured and rational.
 Adjustment can be useful in larger cities where there are two or more universities in close proximity, and it is easy to switch universities if accommodation is not an issue.
-If you wish to live away from home make sure to check accommodation availability before making any agreements with a university or UCAS.
+If you wish to live away from home, make sure to check accommodation availability before making any agreements with a university or UCAS.

 Next page: Replying to Offers